Bendymial/Newlife1/README.md

 # Newlife1
-test on 23 for couses
+Use on January 23 2025 lesson 2